 At 800 visitors/month, a standard A/B test would take 4–6 months to reach statistical significance for a 20% improvement.
 You’d run maybe 2 tests a year.
-That’s not a CRO program — that’s a waiting game.
+Meanwhile, your competitors with more traffic iterate every 3 weeks and compound their gains.
+That’s not a CRO program — that’s a waiting game with bad odds.

-But here’s what most people get wrong: CRO is not A/B testing.
-A/B testing is one tool in CRO.
-And it’s the tool that breaks first when traffic is low.
+But here’s what changes everything: CRO is not A/B testing.
+A/B testing is one tool in CRO — and it’s the tool that breaks first when traffic is low.
+The discipline of understanding why visitors don’t convert and fixing it?
+That works at any traffic level.

 Low-traffic CRO is a different game with different rules.
 Here’s how to play it.